 Gulfport, Mississippi 39503

 WXXV TV/DT signed on the air February 14th, 1987 and became the FOX affiliate for South Mississippi.
-The station serves the 162nd size DMA of Biloxi/Gulfport with 128,150 households.
-WXXV launched My 25, The My Network, April 10th, 2009 and launched NBC June 25th, 2012.
-Both FOX and NBC are broadcast in High Definition covering 100% of the DMA with My 25 on cable reaching approximately 70% of the DMA.
+The station serves the 158th size DMA of Biloxi/Gulfport with 129,030 households.
+WXXV signed on The My Network April 10th, 2009, the NBC Network June 25th, 2012, and the Gulf Coast CW network January 1, 2015.
+Both FOX and NBC are broadcast in High Definition over the air and the CW is broadcast in standard definition covering 100% of the DMA.
+The My Network airs from 10pm to 12am Monday through Friday on FOX.

 The studios are located on the beautiful Mississippi Gulf Coast in Gulfport, the second largest city in Mississippi and home to the largest man-made beach (26 miles) in the world.
 The Gulf Coast is Mississippi’s brightest star, the region’s destination of choice because of the smart growth, vast business opportunities and diverse cultural experiences.

 The Mississippi Gulf Coast is positioned for significant future growth and WXXV is poised to grow with the Coast.
-We will continue to be a community partner as the Mississippi Gulf Coast’s local FOX, NBC and My Network Television Stations.
+We will continue to be a community partner as the Mississippi Gulf Coast’s local FOX, NBC, CW and My Network Television Stations.